-The Company continues to adjust to the changing COVID-19 conditions.
-At Plomosas, the Company has a camp with a capacity for 190 essential persons, directly involved in exploration, drilling, underground activities and general logistics and operational support, led by a local General Manager.
+The Company adjusted quickly to the changing COVID-19 conditions.
+At Plomosas, the Company has a camp with a capacity for 190 people, directly involved in exploration, drilling, underground activities, general logistics, environmental activities and operational support, led by a local General Manager.
 The Company employs experienced medical and Occupational Health and Safety personnel and has implemented strict measures and protocols to limit potential exposure of personnel and nearby communities to the virus.
-Before accessing the camp and any operation, all persons, including external consultants, are tested for COVID-19 and following receipt of negative tests, are transported to site using strict health and safety protocols.
+Either before accessing, or upon arrival at, the camp and any operation, all persons, including external consultants, are tested for COVID-19 and following receipt of negative tests, are permitted entry under strict health and safety protocols.
 Once on site, all appropriate COVID-19 related protocols are rigorously enforced.
-In addition, the Company has implemented frequent testing of all staff working on all facilities and all visitors are required to present evidence of vaccination or negative PCR results.
+In addition, the Company has implemented frequent testing of all staff working on all facilities and all visitors are required to present evidence of vaccination and/or negative test results.
 Any anomaly regarding COVID-19 is reported to the Company's Health and Safety staff for review and implementation of appropriate actions such as isolation or restricting access to facilities.
 The municipality of Rosario, where most of the projects are located, is currently classified according to the Mexican Authorities as "semaforo verde" (green light), reflecting a low level of COVID-19 cases over recent months.